SimonSuckut/USG-DsLite/README.md

 Unifi devices do not support this connection type out of the box.

 ## Installation
 Simply copy the content of this reporitory to the /config/scripts folder of your Unifi Security Gateway.
 Restart the device or reconnect the pppoe interface and check wether the ipip6 tunnel is available.
-You can do this by runnign:
+You can do this by running:
 ```
 /sbin/ifconfig
 ```